bkjoh/representations-privacy-policy/ios/index.md

 **Effective date:** 2026-05-17

-This Privacy Policy applies to **Representations: Binary & Hex** on iOS and iPadOS.
+This Privacy Policy applies to **Representations: Binary & Hex** on iOS, iPadOS, watchOS, and macOS.

 ## Summary

-Representations: Binary & Hex is an offline iOS and iPadOS reference application for browsing and searching number-base values, Unicode® Transformation Format-8 (UTF-8) bytes, and Unicode Standard code points.
+Representations: Binary & Hex is an offline Apple-platform reference application for browsing and searching number-base values, Unicode® Transformation Format-8 (UTF-8) bytes, and Unicode Standard code points.
 The application is designed to work locally on your device and does not transmit user data off the device.

 ## Data collection